What are the Keto Pros and Cons?

 Nutrient Deficiencies:

 The restrictive nature of the diet can lead to deficiencies in certain vitamins and minerals, especially if not planned carefully.
+Planning your meals is essential on the diet to avoid deficiencies.

 Constipation:

 One more of the keto diet cons is the low-carb, high-fat nature of the diet can lead to constipation due to a lack of fiber.
+Constipation is a common issue for those on the diet.

 Keto Flu: